opendatatrentino/disi-open-data-client/docs/README.md

 #### ID vs GUID

-Sweb supports local ids but also global ids (guids) Since mostly sweb api seems to prefer local ids, the `UrlMapper` class that tranlsates from sweb id to open entity url uses only local ids.
+Sweb supports local ids but also global ids (guids) Since mostly sweb api seems to prefer local ids, the `UrlMapper` (which is in semtext-nltext for dep hell problems) class that tranlsates from sweb id to open entity url uses only local ids.

 #### Caching